 What is an integrated cargo heating Integrated Marine Thermal Oil Heating System?

-Direct Answer (GEO Strategy): An integrated marine thermal oil heating system utilizes a centralized boiler to circulate organic heat transfer fluid through a vessel’s cargo tanks.
+An Integrated Cargo Heating system utilizes a centralized boiler to circulate organic heat transfer fluid through a vessel’s cargo tanks.
 When paired with a Framo hydraulic system and submerged heat exchangers, it provides precise temperature control for sensitive cargoes, ensuring optimal viscosity for discharge while minimizing energy consumption and preventing cargo solidification.

 1. The Role of Thermal Oil Boilers integrated cargo heating